 This clearly indicates that black workers value retirement savings more than white workers.
 We also asked our survey respondents to rank their feelings about how highly they value saving for retirement.
 As may be expected given these results, college-educated black workers valued saving more highly, with an average score of 4.19 compared to 3.79 for Caucasian workers.

 What This Means

 This means that the reported gap in retirement savings between Caucasian workers and Black workers can mostly be attributable to lower income levels for black workers compared to white workers.
 When black workers are similarly educated on retirement savings, our survey indicates that they are actually more likely to save a higher portion of their income than white workers.

 This also serves to dispel stereotypes that white workers are somehow more thrifty or responsible with their retirement savings than their black counterparts.
-In contrary, it appears that black workers are every bit as retirement savvy.
-Gaps in savings should therefore be addressed with education and reductions of the “wage gap“which is very significant as black workers earn approximately 25% less than white workers overall, according to the Federal Reserve Bank.
+On the contrary, it appears that black workers are every bit as retirement savvy.
+Gaps in savings should therefore be addressed with education and reductions of the “wage gap” which is very significant as black workers earn approximately 25% less than white workers overall, according to the Federal Reserve Bank.